 If you are registered in another Canadian jurisdiction, you will be asked to provide an official transcript or a notarized copy of your Doctor of Optometry degree certificate, as well as a Certificate of Standing, as part of the application package.
 Learn more about applying for registration in Ontario when practising in another jurisdiction.

 If you graduated from an ACOE-accredited program, you must ensure it is a fully accredited optometry program.
 Programs with a preliminary or conditional accreditation are not acceptable for registration with the College.

 The College currently approves the following entry-to-practice exams:

 - the Canadian Assessment of Competence in Optometry (CACO);

 - the Optometry Examining Board of Canada (OEBC) written exam and OSCE; or

 - National Board of Examiners in Optometry (NBEO) Exam (all three parts).

 Learn more about the Entry-to-Practice exam requirements.

-Submit your completed, signed, and witnessed application form, all required supporting documents (see below), and a cheque for the application fee made payable to the College of Optometrists of Ontario.
+Submit your completed, signed, and witnessed application form, all required supporting documents (see below), and application fee made payable to the College of Optometrists of Ontario.
 The application fee is $474.60 including 13% HST.
 This includes the fee for writing the Ontario Optometric Jurisprudence Examination.

 If your form is complete and the required documentation has been received, the College will confirm you are eligible to write the Ontario Jurisprudence Exam.